abel-solo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 6, adds execute permission to the owner and the group owner, and read permission to othe     r users, to the file hello

 # 7, adds execution permission to the owner, the group owner and the other users, to the f     ile hello

+# 8,  sets the permission to the file hello as follows Owner: no permission at all Group:       no permission at all Other users: all the permissions